hypoalgesia/hypoalgesia/README.md

-- 👋 Hi, I’m @hypoalgesia
-- 👀 I’m interested in money
+- 💵 I’m interested in money
 - 🌱 I’m currently learning how to cook eggs

 <!---